martinthomson/scone-merge-criticisms/draft-thomson-scone-merge-criticisms.md

 ## Analysis

 This is not a serious difference.
-TRAIN could change to accommodate a richer signal, but that comes with costs, see below.
+TRAIN could change to accommodate a richer signal, but that comes with costs, see {{processing}}.

-# Network Element Processing
+# Network Element Processing {#processing}

-TRAIN requires processing similar to ECN: network elements recognize opportunities and they flip a few bits.
-This is designed to be as simple as possible to process, such that it could be done easily at line rate.
+TRAIN requires processing similar to ECN: network elements recognize opportunities to send signals when they receive packets for forwarding.
+Sending a signal involves the flipping of a few bits.
+This is designed to require no state and be as simple as possible to process, such that it could be done easily at line rate.
 This is a strong reason to limit the expressiveness of the signal: a more complex signal would be harder to apply.

-SCONE involves setting up a context at a network element, with the network element sending a signal any time it chooses.
+SCONE involves establishing state at a network element, with the network element sending a signal any time it chooses.
 Generating the signal requires the use of an AEAD.
 In practice, this is likely a few packets for new flows, then a few any time the flow characteristics at the element change.

 ## Analysis